About Chippewa Falls

 Thinking about a move?

 Chippewa Falls also attracts buyers from the Twin Cities who start by searching for the Eau Claire area and end up finding a better fit here.
-The city is about 1 hour 45 minutes from Minneapolis, and for buyers who want a genuine small-city feel with outdoor access and lower costs, it often checks more boxes than Eau Claire itself.
+The city is about 90 miles east of Minneapolis, and for buyers who want a genuine small-city feel with outdoor access and lower costs, it often checks more boxes than Eau Claire itself.

 Worth knowing: Wisconsin uses an Offer to Purchase instead of a Purchase Agreement.
 If you're coming from out of state or a larger metro, understanding that early can save time and frustration.